Chinese Water Dragon

 Training Milestones for Chinese Water Dragon

-Successful training for Chinese Water Dragon respects this species's intermediate to advanced trainability profile and natural generally docile tendencies.
+Good training outcomes in a Chinese Water Dragon come from aligning technique to the breed's specific learning pace, which typically shows as intermediate to advanced trainability and generally docile tendencies.
 Weeks one through four: focus on establishing trust and learning your Chinese Water Dragon's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Chinese Water Dragon's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources